akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold had not risen from his chair.
 When Beatrice came inside, he looked at the goose, then at his daughter, and his eyes were hollow.

-'My tired arms are of little use to a younger King,' he said.
+“My tired arms are of little use to a younger King,“ he said.
 His voice was low and gritty, the voice of a man who had been turning something over in his mind for a long time and had only now found the words.
-'A man who cannot ride to war must pay the shield‑tax instead.
+“A man who cannot ride to war must pay the shield‑tax instead.
 That I can manage, just.
-But this,' he shook his head, 'they took the last of our stored grain at Michaelmas.
-The King's own purveyors.
+But this,“ he shook his head, “they took the last of our stored grain at Michaelmas.
+The King’s own purveyors.
 For the army in Wales.
-If they come again, the village may well starve.'
+If they come again, the village may well starve.“

 They both knew that they had nothing suitable for the King except the unthinkable.

-'We have coin enough for the present, Father,' Beatrice said, her voice almost sounding confident.
-'We shall simply buy a bird for the King.
-Surely there must be at least one, one of the farm geese…'
+“We have coin enough for the present, Father,“ Beatrice said, her voice almost sounding confident.
+“We shall simply buy a bird for the King.
+Surely there must be at least one, one of the farm geese…“

 Harold shook his head.
-'Try by all means, Beatrice.
+“Try by all means, Beatrice.
 But the Great Levy last spring stripped every manor from here to the Severn.
-What the purveyors didn't seize for the King's table, the Earl's men bought up to provision the baggage trains.
-Roger of Salisbury's clerks have been through the ledgers; they know exactly how many wings are in every yard.'
+What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
+Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.“

 Her father looked at her wryly.
-'It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox.'
+“It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox.“

 ---